Where to Invest your Money to Grow your Wealth?

 4. Cryptocurrency

-Cryptocurrency is a form of digital or virtual currency that can be securely stored on your computer or phone – to put it simply a form of digital money.
-It used cryptography to make sure the money isn't counterfeit, which means it has value even if there are no rules for issuing more of it in circulation yet!
+Cryptocurrency is a form of digital or virtual currency that can be securely stored on your computer or phone – to put it simply, a form of digital money.
+It uses cryptography to make sure the money isn't counterfeit, which means it has value even if there are no rules for issuing more of it in circulation yet!

-You can invest in Crypto but it is more risky than stock.
-Since the risk is higher the return is higher as well.
+Crypto can be a great portfolio to have, but it is more risky than stock.
+Since the risk is higher, the return is higher as well.
 If you want to invest in crypto, you should do it at your own risk.
-If you are starting out, I suggest you do a little research before investing.
+If you are starting out, I suggest you research before investing.

-You want to have some knowledge and not invest blindly because that can be very dangerous.
+You want to have some knowledge and not invest blindly because that can be dangerous.

-The main platform that most people is Coinbase where you get to sell and buy your cryptocurrency.
+The main platform that most people use is Coinbase, where you get to sell and buy your cryptocurrency.

 5. Real Estate

-Last but not least is real estate.
-You hear many millionaires own little to many rental properties right?
-Real estate is considered a long-term investment to grow your wealth so invest your money in it.
+You hear many millionaires own little too many rental properties, right?
+Real estate is a long-term investment to grow wealth, so this is where to invest your money.

-Purchasing a property may sound overwhelming when you are just starting out to buy your first one, but it'll get better after the first trial.
+Purchasing a property may sound overwhelming when you are just starting to buy your first one.
+Still, it'll get better after the first trial.
 You learn as you go.

-When you buy a property, you have to think like an investor and not as a homeowner.
+When buying a property, you have to think like an investor, not a homeowner.
 Most people who buy a property would rent it out to tenants for extra income.
-If this is too difficult for you, you can invest land through real estate investment trust (REITs).
+If this is too difficult for you, you can invest land through a real estate investment trust (REIT).

-You have to change you money habits if you want to grow your wealth.
+If you want to be wealthy in the future, you should start by changing your money habits.
 Nothing comes easy unless you work hard for it.

 She started her blog, The Money Dreamer, when she realized the 9-5 job was not the lifestyle she wanted anymore.
 After designing for a while, she wanted a more meaningful life, which was freedom, so she decided to venture out.
 She took action so that she can live her dream life and decided to help people to live theirs by helping them how to save, budget, and invest.